Dark Magick Rising (Draegan Lords Book 5) by M.L. Rhodes

 “I wish we didn’t.
-That you didn’t have to worry about about yet another consequence.”
+Wish you didn’t have to worry about about yet another consequence.”

 “No, it’s good that we do.
 The books we’ve been reading haven’t had the kind of information we’ve really needed.
-I’d rather know, even if it’s unpleasant, than continue being in the dark.”
+I’d rather know this, even if it’s unpleasant, than continue being in the dark.”

 “Unpleasant isn’t exactly what I’d call it.”
 Wen frowned as he gently pushed back a lock of Wesley’s hair that had fallen over his eye.
 “But I understand what you’re saying.
 Knowledge is power.”

 Jarrad still looked rattled.
-He glanced at Malcolm, who’d returned to sitting in front of the fire, his arms wrapped around his legs once more, his head resting on his knees, but his gaze was fixed on Jarrad, as were Wesley’s and Wen’s.
+He glanced at Malcolm, who’d returned to sitting in front of the fire, but Malcolm’s gaze was fixed on Jarrad, as were Wesley’s and Wen’s.

 With a troubled expression, Jarrad’s attention returned to Wesley.
 “I’m not sure.
 I guess… Who all knows?”

 “Only the people in this room.
 And my mum.”